-Dedicated Training for Young Members - Currently the Dojo does not have the resources to offer dedicated training sessions for Young Members.
+Dedicated Training for Young Members - Currently the Dojo does not offer dedicated training sessions for Young Members.
 However, the Dojo is aware that other Aikido organizations have benefitted tremendously from expanding training opportunities for children and youth.
 The Leadership Team will assess the feasibility of developing a dedicated training program for Young Members.